CommunityToolkit/WindowsCommunityToolkit/docs/controls/SpaceView.md

 ## SpaceView Properties

 ### IsItemClickEnabled
+When set to true, the `ItemClicked` event is fired when an item is clicked.
+This property also enables input interactions including animations

 ### OrbitsEnabled
+When set to true, each item will have an orbit drawn

 ### OrbitColor
+When Orbits are enabled, this property specifies the orbit color

 ### OrbitThickness
+When Orbits are enabled, this property specifies the orbit line thickness

 ### OrbitDashArray
+When Orbits are enabled, this property specifies the orbit line dash array

 ### AnchorsEnabled
+When set to true, each item will have an anchor line connecting it to the center element

 ### AnchorColor
+When Anchors are enabled, this property specifies the anchor color

 ### AnchorThickness
+When Anchors are enabled, this property specifies the anchor line thickness

+### MinItemSize
+MinItemSize specifies the minimum size for items

+> Note: for this property to work, the data context of each item has to be a `SpaceViewItem` and Diameter property set between 0 and 1

+### MaxItemSize
+MinItemSize specifies the maximum size for items

+> Note: for this property to work, the data context of each item has to be a `SpaceViewItem` and Diameter property set between 0 and 1

 ## SpaceView Events

 ### ItemClicked
+Event is raised when item is clicked

+> Note: `IsItemClickedEnabled` should be true for this event to work

 ## SpaceViewItem
+SpaceViewItem is a helper class used for specifying size and distance of each item of the `SpaceView`.
+To work properly, the `ItemSource` of the `SpaceView` should be set to en *IEnumerable< SpaceViewItem >*.
+Objects extending SpaceViewItem will also work.
+Alternatively, SpaceViewItem has the `Item` object property that can be used to store additional objects and properties.

+### Diameter
+A double value between 0 and 1, 0 indicating `MinItemSize` and 1 indicating `MaxItemSize`

+### Distance
+A double value between 0 and 1, 0 indicating closest to center and 1 indication farthest from center

+### Label
+A string value used for specifying AutomationProperties

+### Image
+ImageSource to be shown when no ItemTemplate is specified

+### Item
+Object property useful for adding additional properties

 ## Default Template